I do not like thee, Doctor Fell: Later use

 The verse was not mentioned as a nursery rhyme until late in the 19th century and did not appear in collections of such material.
 In 1802 it was quoted in an English parliamentary debate (with reference to Martial's epigram) as "the English parody".
 The 1809 British Encyclopedia mentions its earlier appearance in a novel by Samuel Richardson.
 But by 1877 it is referred to as "the old nursery rhyme" in the course of a New Zealand parliamentary debate.
+In the 1886 novel The Strange Case of Dr Jekyll and Mr Hyde, Mr Utterson references "the old story of Dr Fell" in his attempts to rationalise his instinctive hatred of Mr Hyde.
 And in the US it was described as a "nursery jingle" in the 1914 edition of The Pottery & Glass Salesman.
 The young Samuel Barber also included it among his "Nursery rhymes or Mother Goose rhymes set to music" (1918–22).

 The rhyme later appeared in The Oxford Dictionary of Proverbs (1935), but with no mention of a nursery connection.
 In 1927, however, Robert Graves included it in his collection of The Less Familiar Nursery Rhymes in a version that later appeared in The Oxford Dictionary of Nursery Rhymes (1951).